Marcel Aubut: Quebec Nordiques and hockey

 He was a member of the National Hockey League's Board of Governors.
 He is the former president of the Canadian Olympic Committee.

-He was also instrumental in the defections of Anton, Marian and Peter Šťastný from communist Czechoslovakia to play for the Quebec Nordiques.
+Along with the Quebec Nordiques' director of player development Gilles Leger, Aubut was also instrumental in the defections of the Slovak skaters Anton, Marian and Peter Šťastný from communist Czechoslovakia to play for the Nordiques.
+It was the first time during the Cold War that an NHL team's front office had chosen to aid Eastern Bloc players in defecting to Canada and the United States to come play in the West for NHL teams.

-When the Nordiques drafted future NHL superstar Eric Lindros in the 1991 draft, Lindros refused to play for the team.
-It was later revealed by Lindros in a 2016 interview that this decision was based entirely on Aubut, explaining, "The decision to not play for Quebec was based solely on the owner.
+When the Nordiques drafted future NHL superstar Eric Lindros in the 1991 NHL entry draft as their first overall selection, Lindros refused to play for the team, eventually leading to an unusual holdout and resolution known as the Eric Lindros trade.
+In a 2016 interview, it was later revealed by Lindros that his decision was based entirely on Aubut's behavior, explaining, "The decision to not play for Quebec was based solely on the owner.
 It had nothing to do with language, culture, [or] city.
 Keep in mind, my wife is French [from Quebec].
 I was not going to play for that individual – period."
+One particular meeting between Aubut and the Lindros family only led to more cold feelings between the two sides when Aubut reportedly made a rude and sexually charged comment in French about Lindros' mother Bonnie, not realizing that she was bilingual and knew the language.

 Aubut was president of the Nordiques when the team was sold to an American communications company and moved to Denver in 1995, becoming the Colorado Avalanche.
 Maclean's magazine reported that Aubut personally made $15 million from the sale and that T-shirts reading "Marcel Aubut: Wanted Dead or Alive" were not an uncommon sight in Quebec City at the time.

 Recently, he proposed Quebec City as home of a new NHL team.
 Aubut argued that with the new NHL collective bargaining agreement and the coming 400th anniversary of Quebec City in 2008, the city could build a new arena or a stadium.

-On October 9, 2009 Aubut met with NHL commissioner Gary Bettman.
-The meeting reportedly dealt with plans for a brand new Quebec arena.
+On October 9, 2009, Aubut met with NHL commissioner Gary Bettman.
+The meeting reportedly dealt with plans for a new Quebec arena.
 The unofficial details were that the city of Quebec was a leading candidate for a new franchise or one for relocation.
-An agreement for a new arena was reached in March 2012.
+However, no NHL team has come back to Quebec as of 2026.